JianLoong/jianloong.github.io/content/projects.md

 ---

+### Word Cloud Generator

+This project is a Word Cloud Generator using d3.js, to enable the word clouds to be generated and configured easily.

+It also features several data pre-processing methods to make the word cloud more informative.

+{{< figure src="/images/wordcloud.png" title="" align="center" link="https://jianliew.me/word-cloud-generator">}}

+It can be found [here](https://jianliew.me/word-cloud-generator).
+It is also on GitHub [here](https://github.com/JianLoong/word-cloud-generator)

 ### Sentiment Analysis

 This project is a collection of several lexicons used for sentiment analysis.
 Project is done purely using JavaScript with no node dependencies.